Psoriatic Arthritis: 10 Tips to Fight Fatigue

-If you have psoriatic arthritis and need a nap to get through the day, that's a sign that you may need to make some changes so you don't get so fatigued.
+If you have the condition and need a nap to get through the day, you might need to make some changes so you don't get so fatigued.

-Try these 10 tips to help you have more energy.
+Use these 10 tips to get more energy.

 1. Watch what you eat.
-Your body needs the right fuel to get through the day.
-Eat fresh foods like lean protein, whole grains, fruits, and vegetables.
+Your body needs the right fuel.
+So eat fresh foods like lean protein, whole grains, fruits, and vegetables.
 Avoid sugars or starchy items that give you a short-term boost and then leave you drained.

 2. Stay active.
 Regular exercise like walking or swimming can ease your pain so you sleep better.
 Activity can also boost your energy during the day.